fluentsinc/rookie-experiments/README.md

 3. ### Informal descriptions are in (braces) right after the word that's getting described about.
 For example, sun(a star in the milky way galaxy).

-4. ### If any part of the pilots use words, phrasal verbs or idioms that seems like advanced English to you, I want you to search it for yourselves.
+4. ### If any part of the pilots use words, phrasal verbs or idioms that seems like advanced English to you, I want you to google it yourselves.
 To highlight such phrases or words, I will use _**an italic and a bold**_.
 Sometimes if I felt that giving an informal description like in Instruction #3 takes more space, I will use _**an italic and a bold**_.
 So if you see this type of font style and the words or phrases don't make sense to you, use google.

+5. ### Have better attention to detail.
+If something doesn't make sense to you the first time, feel free to review it the second time.